Checklist for Online Transfer Students

 The Office of the Registrar’s Credit Evaluation Services team will post your official transfer credit evaluation to your Student Center.
 Please review Understanding Your Transfer Credit Evaluation to learn about the process and how to read your evaluation.
 The document also provides the next steps to this process should you have questions.

-Take your placement tests
+Sign up and take your placement tests

 Report final grades